Thiago099/jsx-dom-builder/README.md

 ```
 ## Updating

-you can automaticaly update using the effect clause wich can be either in the html or in the builder
+You can automatically update using the effect clause which can be either in the html or in the builder
 ```js
 const data = effect({color:"red"})
 const element1 = <input type="text" effect={data} value={()=>data}/>